navyaprashanth/WesternIndiaPlywood_DataAnalysis/README.md

 🔍 High-Impact Identification: A "Top 5 Most Energy Intensive Batches" table pinpoints specific production runs with the highest energy consumption, facilitating focused investigations for root cause analysis and immediate efficiency improvements.
 (Here, insert a screenshot of this dashboard page.
 You can also include a short video demonstrating interaction with the "Select Energy Driver" slicers and how "Total Energy" changes.
 Consider a video showcasing the tooltips on the green and red target lines.)

+Questions Answered by this Dashboard:

+What are the current average and total electrical energy (KWh) and steam (kg) consumption figures for hardboard production?

+How do average electrical and steam energy consumption per batch trend over time, and are there any specific periods of unusually high or low usage?

+Which specific production parameter (e.g., Press_Temperature_C, Press_Cycle_Time_min) has the most significant impact on overall energy consumption, and are we operating within our defined energy efficiency targets for these parameters?

+What are the top 5 most energy-intensive production batches, and when did they occur, allowing for targeted investigation into potential inefficiencies?

+Is there an optimal balance between achieving desired hardboard strength and the energy consumed per batch?

 Quantifiable Business Impact & Value Proposition
 This project demonstrates a proactive approach to business optimization through data analysis.
-By developing these dashboards, I aimed to provide Western India Plywood with tangible, data-driven insights for strategic decision-making and operational improvements.
+By developing this dashboard, I aimed to provide Western India Plywood with tangible, data-driven insights for strategic decision-making and operational improvements.

-Here's the probable impact these dashboards can enable for a manufacturing company like Western India Plywood:
+Here's the probable impact this dashboard can enable for a manufacturing company like Western India Plywood:

 Enhanced Product Quality & Reduced Waste:

-Action: The "Quality Analysis & Improvement" dashboard provides visual cues and detailed breakdowns of defect types (e.g., Surface, Density Variation) and their correlation with production parameters (like Press Temperature).
+Action: The "Quality Analysis & Improvement" section provides visual cues and detailed breakdowns of defect types (e.g., Surface, Density Variation) and their correlation with production parameters (like Press Temperature).
 This allows for pinpointing root causes.

 Impact (XYZ Format): By enabling data-driven fine-tuning of manufacturing processes, these insights can reduce overall product defect rates by an estimated 5-10%, which in turn could cut raw material waste and rework expenses by approximately 3-7%, resulting in annual savings of ₹5 Lakhs to ₹1 Crore.
 This also directly improves product quality and customer satisfaction.

 Significant Energy Cost Savings:

-Action: The "Energy Consumption & Efficiency" dashboard highlights energy-intensive batches and reveals the impact of various production parameters on total energy usage.
+Action: The "Energy Consumption & Efficiency" section highlights energy-intensive batches and reveals the impact of various production parameters on total energy usage.
 For instance, identifying sub-optimal "Press Temperature" ranges that consume excess electricity/steam without contributing to quality.

 Impact (XYZ Format): By monitoring and adjusting operational parameters based on dashboard insights, the company can reduce overall energy consumption (electricity and steam) by an estimated 8-15%.
 This directly translates to an annual reduction in utility expenses of ₹10 Lakhs to ₹25 Lakhs, helping the company save a significant portion of its operational budget and contribute to environmental sustainability.

 Improved Operational Efficiency & Accelerated Decision-Making:

-Action: These interactive dashboards consolidate complex data into easily digestible visualizations, providing a single source of truth for key operational metrics (sales, quality, energy).
+Action: This interactive dashboard consolidates complex operational data into easily digestible visualizations, providing a single source of truth for key operational metrics (quality, energy).
 Instead of manually sifting through reports or spreadsheets.

 Impact (XYZ Format): This can reduce the time spent on data analysis and report generation for managers by up to 20-30% (e.g., saving several hours per week for analysts or decision-makers).
 This accelerated insight generation empowers decision-makers to respond to trends and anomalies 2-3 times faster, leading to more agile and effective operational adjustments and ultimately boosting overall productivity by an estimated 5-8%.

-Enhanced Strategic Planning & Resource Allocation:

-Action: The "Overall Hardboard Business Performance" dashboard provides clear visibility into revenue and profit drivers by product category and region, while the deep-dive dashboards highlight areas for cost reduction.

-Impact (XYZ Format): This allows for more informed strategic planning, potentially enabling the reallocation of resources (e.g., marketing spend, production focus) to high-performing areas and away from underperforming ones.
-This can optimize resource utilization by 10-15%, contributing to sustained business growth and profitability.

 Conclusion
 This internship project demonstrates my foundational abilities in: